nickschuetz/ocp-3.3-pipelines/README.md

-This document goes over how to enable the Technology Preview Pipelines feature in OpenShift Container Platform 3.3
+# How to enable the Pipelines Technology Preview feature in OpenShift Container Platform 3.3

 1. As cluster admin exectute the following command: